jfb-h/synthetic-tourism/documents/papers/main.typ

 We constructed a control group from XXX ….

 This approach enables a more precise assessment of its true impact, providing valuable insights for urban planners, policymakers, and scholars interested in the intersection of architecture and regional economic development.

+embedd our results in the wider field and recent discussion around megaprojects (@hassink2025a): "Across both industrialised and emerging economies worldwide, megaprojects have become important drivers of economic development" (p.1) |

 “despite possible increase in the inauguration year, star architecture can have quite short-lived quantitative media effects.” @alaily-mattar2020, p.
 97